 Lezyne Cadence Speed Flow Sensor

 We've seen very few problems with our speed/cadence sensors.
-More often than not, if you're experiencing an issue, it's magnet placement.
+More often than not, if you're experiencing an issue, it's magnet placement or the wheel circumference is incorrect.
 Please double check that the magnets are passing close enough to the sensor.
 We recommend 1-2 millimeters between the sensor arm and the spoke magnet; that's about a penny's width.
 The crank magnet needs to be within 5 millimeters.

 If your bike is stored in a way that the magnet keeps waking the sensor in between rides, the battery could die prematurely.

 Occasionally, the sensor arm can get turned or twisted too much and the wires running to it may have been damaged.
 You can check this by unscrewing the screw where the arm meets the body of the sensor and visually inspecting the wires.

 Note: The crank/pedal magnet passing over the sensor is what wakes the sensor.
 An LED will show through the plastic on the sensor for 30 seconds, and it will be available for pairing for 2 minutes.

 If the bike hasn’t been ridden for a while or you’ve recently updated the device, you might see that you're not getting a reading.
 Navigate to Sensors in the GPS menu and make sure it is currently paired.
 Often it only takes a quick re-pairing of the sensor to the GPS to solve the issue.